Chase with stolen UPS truck ends with shootout, 4 dead

 Television news helicopters showed first responders tending to at least one person who fell out of the UPS truck, moments after several shots were fired when the chase ended.

+“It’s very early in the investigative process,” Piro said.
+“There are a lot of questions that are still unanswered.”

-In Coral Gables, where the incident began, police said a jewelry store worker was also injured but could not say if she had been shot.
+In Coral Gables, where the incident began, police said a jewelry store worker was also injured but did not say if she had been shot.
 There was no immediate update on her condition.

-It all began shortly after 4 p.m., when police in Coral Gables received a silent alarm at the Regent Jewelers store in the city’s Miracle Mile area.
-Coral Gables Police Chief Ed Hudak said during a news conference that two suspects were at the store and that shots were being fired when police arrived.
+It all started shortly after 4 p.m., when police in Coral Gables received a silent alarm at the Regent Jewelers store in the city’s Miracle Mile area, about 5 miles (8 kilometers) west of Miami.
+Coral Gables Police Chief Ed Hudak said during a news conference that two suspects were at the store and that shots were being fired when police, summoned by a silent alarm from inside the store, arrived.

 The suspects fled in a truck, then carjacked the UPS delivery truck and its driver not long afterward to start the chase into the southern portion of Broward County, running red lights and narrowly avoiding some crashes along the way.
 The UPS truck finally stopped in one of the middle lanes of a busy roadway, caught behind a wall of other vehicles waiting for a red light to turn green.
-Television footage showed several officers on foot, some with guns drawn, approaching the truck once it stopped from the rear and the driver’s side.
+Television footage showed several officers on foot, some with guns drawn, approaching the truck from the rear and the driver’s side once it stopped.

+Katherine Gonzalez said officers were in front of her vehicle, a few feet away from the UPS truck, when the shootout started “out of nowhere.”

 “This is what dangerous people do to get away,” Hudak said.
 “And this is what people will do to avoid capture.”